k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Predefined Custom Logic

 Select a predefined [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-7---optional---build-broadway-flows-for-the-custom-logic--selection-method) in order to extract an entity list for the task.
-Set the **Maximum number of entities** field by entering a number to limit the number of entities retrieved by the flow, or leave it empty to process all retrieved entities.
+Set the **Max number of entities** field by entering a number to limit the number of entities retrieved by the flow, or leave it empty to process all retrieved entities.
 Populate the input parameters for the selected flow, if required.

-Note that you can leave the **Maximum number of entities** field empty if you are an admin user, the environment owner, or a tester user with the [**Unlimited entities** permission set](10_environment_roles_tab.md#number-of-entities) on the task's environment.
+Note that you can leave the **Max number of entities** field empty if you are an admin user, the environment owner, or a tester user with the [**Unlimited entities** permission set](10_environment_roles_tab.md#number-of-entities) on the task's environment.

 ## Business Parameters